Sursagar Lake

 Sursagar Lake, also known as the Chand Talao, is a lake situated in the middle of the city of Vadodara in the state of Gujarat in India.

+History

 The lake was rebuilt with stone masonry in the 18th century.

+In 1993, the boat had capsized in the lake killing 22 people.

+Yogesh Patel, a local politician and the member of Gujarat Legislative Assembly, founded the Satyam Shivam Sundaram Committee which installed the 111 ft tall statue of Sarveshwar Mahadev (Shiva) in the middle of the lake.
+The construction of the statue began in 1996 and ended in 2002.
+Total 23 pilings were driven 78 feet deep to support the statue.
+When inaugurated, it was considered the tallest Shiva statue in India.
+Yogesh Patel founded the Suvarna Sankalp Foundation which utilized about 17.5 kg of gold to guild the statue and dedicated it the city on the day of Mahashivratri in 2023.
+The value of gold itself is about 12 crore Indian Rupees ($1,449,879.60 as of February 2023).

+Features

 The water in this lake remains in it for the whole year.
 A concrete wall surrounds the lake on which the people use to sit.

-A 111 ft tall statue of lord Shiva built by Vadodara Mahanagar Seva Sadan stands in the middle of the lake.
-The construction of the statue started in 1996 and it was completed in 2002.
-In 2023 on the festival Mahashivratri the statue of Lord Shiva was gilded.
-The gilding utilized about 17.5 kg of gold.
-The gold plated statue of Lord Shiva has now been officially dedicated to the city and its people.
-The value of gold itself is about 12 Crore Indian Rupees ($1,449,879.60 as of February 2023) The statue of Shiva is lit with lights on Mahashivratri.
+The lake is used for boating.

 There are many underwater gates in the lake which empty the lake if it overflows.
 The water from the lake empties in the Vishvamitri River.
-The lake was used for boating.

-In 2023 after the remodeling of the statue and the surroundings boating has been resumed in the lake.

-The lake is known for a large number of suicides which occur yearly.
-Between January and October 2014, 15 suicides were reported to the authorities, who attribute the lake's isolation and seclusion make it a choice destination for suicides.